ChadLefort/mf-mfe-demo/README.md

 Then in the root directory just run the following commands to start the app and json-server:

 ```
-pnpm install && pnpm run start
+pnpm i && pnpm run start
 ```

 Then navigate to `http://localhost:1337`

 If you want to just run a shared module you can do either of these if you have NX installed globally.
-From the root directory run the following and just replace `shared_nav` or the directory with the module you want to run:
+From the root directory run the following and just replace `remote_nav` or the directory with the module you want to run:

 ```
-nx run shared_nav:start
+nx run remote_nav:start
 cd shared/nav && pnpm run start
 ```